Prag8855/aab/content/guides/residence-permit.md

 [Come to Berlin](/guides/visit-berlin#how-to-travel-to-berlin) and start preparing your residence permit application.

-Before you apply, you must...
+Before you apply for a residence permit...

 - [ ] **[Find a place to live](/guides/find-a-flat-in-berlin)**
     It's really hard to find an apartment.
 Start looking as soon as you can.
+    - [ ] You must be allowed to [register your address](/glossary/Anmeldung).
+Your landlord must give you a [tenancy confirmation](/glossary/Wohnungsgeberbestätigung).
+If you can't get a tenancy confirmation, you might not get a residence permit.[^23]
+    - [ ] Your rent must be affordable.
+Your total cost of living must be less than your income.
     - [ ] Your apartment must be big enough.
 In Berlin, you need 9 m^2^ per adult, and 6 m^2^ per child.[^20]
-    - [ ] Your apartment must be affordable.
-Your total cost of living must be less than your income.
-    - [ ] You must be allowed to [register your address](/glossary/Anmeldung).
-You must get a [tenancy confirmation](/glossary/Wohnungsgeberbestätigung) from your landlord.
-If you can't get this, you might not get a residence permit.[^23]
 - [ ] **[Get health insurance](/guides/german-visa-health-insurance)**
     You need valid [health insurance](/glossary/Krankenversicherung).
 [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose the correct health insurance.
 - [ ] **Prepare the required documents**